The Mary Sue’s Comment Policy

 If your comment does not immediately appear on the site after posting, it may have been flagged for review.
 There are a number of things which will get your comment flagged for review, we ask that you please keep that in mind before resubmitting the comment multiple times or contacting us about it.

 - Using a Disqus account without a verified email address will automatically flag a comment.

 - Fluctuations in the space time continuum.
 Sometimes, things just get auto-flagged and we don’t know why.

-There are essentially three things which will get your comment deleted.
+Here are some things which will get your comment deleted.

 - Jokes or aggressive negative comments on the aesthetic appearance of a person (commenters, writers, and folks mentioned in an article alike).

-There are essentially three things which will get your account banned.
+Here are some things which will get your account banned.

 There will be some who look at these rules and think that the moderators of The Mary Sue have too much power to shut down conversations.
 We have two responses to this.